 Golden Retriever Health

 Golden Retrievers have a life expectancy of about 12.5 years.
+And most Goldens have a sturdy well balanced body.

 Health risks for this breed include: